Invite friends and family to read the obituary and add memories.

 She was a member of East Side Baptist Church, now Harvest Baptist Church, of Paragould.

 Carter was devoted to her family and known for her strong work ethic and generosity.
 She enjoyed traveling, especially with her family.
+A longtime Paragould resident, she moved to Little Rock following her retirment to be closer to her son.

 In lieu of flowers, memorials may be made to the Myasthenia Gravis Foundation of America or the Arkansas Methodist Medical Center Foundation.